rico345100/socket.io-file/readme.md

 - Number size: Size of the file(bytes)
 - String uploadDir: Directory for writing.
 - Object data: An arbitrary data object that was passed to the client's upload()-function.
+- **New from 2.0.31** String originalFileName: When renamed file name, original name also delivers here.

 #### stream
 Fired on getting chunks from client.
 Argument has: